 By all means – have goals!

 Get clear on your motivations for wanting to create anything different in your life.

 If it’s to prove anything, I recommend you drop it like a dangerously hot potato!

 Otherwise, it will only cause stress and disappointment.

 Having said all of that, I do have one main goal for 2022 and beyond

 To let go of anything that robs me of my sense of peace.

-If 2020 has taught me anything, it’s about letting go of the illusion of certainty.
+If the pandemic has taught me anything, it’s about letting go of the illusion of certainty.
 Holding onto that desire robs me of my peace.